HomeTaxesT4E Slips in Canada: Demystifying Your Statement of EI Benefits

 If you received regular EI, repaid any EI overpayments, or obtained EI-funded support as outlined above in the previous tax year, you can expect to get a T4E slip.

-The T4E slip contains several information boxes that provide comprehensive details on your EI benefits and payments in the previous tax year:
+The T4E slip contains several information boxes that provide complete details on your EI benefits and payments in the previous tax year:

 Here is a breakdown of every box on your T4E reports: